Xargon

-Xargon: The Mystery of the Blue Builders is a video game trilogy produced by Epic MegaGames for DOS.
+Xargon: The Mystery of the Blue Builders is a video game trilogy created by Allen W. Pilgrim and produced by Epic MegaGames for DOS.
 The game is a side-scrolling platform game.
 The main character, Malvineous Havershim, must journey through strange landscapes as he seeks to destroy the evil Xargon.

 Gameplay

 The basic goal of Xargon is to advance through the map by completing levels.
 To finish a level, the player must find and reach the exit, which is found by traversing throughout the level.

-Initially, Malvineous is armed with a "laser bullet", allowing only one shot on-screen at a time which can be controlled by pressing up or down, in which the laser bullet will slightly advance upwards or downwards.
-Other weapons include more laser bolts which allows Malvineous to shoot more often, rapid fire, rocks which can be thrown more strategically, and powerful fireballs which destroy every enemy in their path.
+Initially, Malvineous is armed with a "laser bullet", allowing only one shot on-screen at a time which can be controlled by pressing up or down, causing the laser bullet to advance slightly upwards or downwards.
+Other weapons include more laser bolts, which allow Malvineous to shoot more often, rapid fire, rocks which can be thrown more strategically, and powerful fireballs which destroy every enemy in their path.

-Xargon is unique in the sense that the player can purchase items at any point during the game.
-Emeralds are randomly placed in most levels.
+Xargon features a method of acquiring temporary power-ups and resources unique to the genre.
+These can be purchased at any time at the cost of emeralds, which are randomly placed in most levels.
 Purchasable items include health units, invincibility, and weapon upgrades.

-In most of the levels there are gift boxes, that either explode when shot or contain fruit, other valuable items or nothing.
+In most of the levels, there are gift boxes that either explode when shot or contain fruit, other valuable items or nothing.
 Points are earned by collecting fruit, killing monsters, and collecting the four EPIC pool balls.
 More points are earned if the EPIC pool balls are collected in order.

-Malvineous can take 5 hits, and if he dies the player must start the level over again.
-His health can be restored by collecting a beating heart or collecting 16 fruits which restores one health unit or purchasing a health unit.
+Malvineous can take 5 hits, and if he dies, the player must start the level over again.
+His health can be restored by collecting a beating heart or collecting 16 fruits, which restores one health unit, or purchasing a health unit.
 Spike pits, water, acid and various other dangers kill Malvineous instantly if he touches them.
+The player is not limited by lives or continues and may attempt levels as many times as they wish.

 Plot

 Malvineous Havershim is an archaeologist studying strange ruins in Madagascar.
 The ruins were built by an unknown ancient culture known as the 'Blue Builders'.
 While attempting to translate the glyphs on the walls of one Blue Builder structure, a strange gas is emitted, and Malvineous loses consciousness.
-Malvineous has a dream-encounter with a talking eagle, who gives him cryptic warnings.
+Malvineous has a dream-encounter with a talking eagle named Silvertongue, who gives him cryptic warnings.
 He awakes in a strange land, the area in which the game takes place.